prymitive/karma/CONTRIBUTING.md

 See [govendor](https://github.com/kardianos/govendor) documentation for details.

+## Javascript & CSS assets

+JS and CSS assets are also vendored into `assets/static` directory.
+There is a make target that allows to fetch all needed files from the [cdnjs](https://cdnjs.com/) site.
+If you need to add a new JS or CSS file then add it to the `assets/Makefile` in the `assets` target and run:

+    make -C assets assets

+If the assets you're adding are not found on cdnjs then download it and place inside `assets/static` directory.
+In this case you will also need to manually include it in the `templates/js.html` template file (managed assets are all included automatically).

 ## Running

 To build and start `unsee` from local branch see `Running` section of the